virajbhutada/NetflixViz-Tableau/README.md

 ## Visualization Snapshot

-Explore a glimpse of the NetflixViz Tableau dashboard, showcasing an intuitive interface for in-depth content analysis.
+Here's a glimpse of the NetflixViz Tableau dashboard, showcasing an intuitive interface for in-depth content analysis.
 Immerse yourself in the world of Netflix, where data-driven insights meet an engaging user experience.

 ![NetflixViz Snapshot](https://github.com/virajbhutada/NetflixViz-TableauDashboard/assets/143819712/849fdfbe-3e0a-4cc1-94dc-f1cefc86dd60)